Bridging the Gap between Continuous and Informative Discrete Representations by Random Product Quantization: Introduction

-While SSL representations improve the performance of downstream tasks, they also consume considerable storage space and increase the training burden on downstream models due to their high-dimensional continuous nature.
+Despite their effectiveness in improving downstream tasks, SSL representations impose significant storage demands and computational burdens due to their high-dimensional and continuous characteristics.
 Some studies have shown that the redundancy in high-dimensional acoustic features or SSL continuous representations can lead to inefficient sequence modeling \cite{chang2023exploration,chang2024exploring}.
 Consequently, recent work has explored using discrete units of speech representation in ASR tasks, where a discrete token from a restricted dictionary represents the speech signal within a short time frame.
 This method retains performance comparable to traditional acoustic features while significantly compressing the information and reducing data storage.
-For instance, \cite{chang2023exploration} clusters high-dimensional continuous SSL representations into discrete units using K-means clustering, achieving approximately 3000-fold compression.
+For instance, Chang \textit{et al.} \cite{chang2023exploration} cluster high-dimensional continuous SSL representations into discrete units using K-means clustering, achieving approximately 3000-fold compression.
 Subsequently, \cite{chang2024exploring} handles temporal redundancy by applying de-duplication and subword modeling, further shortening the input discrete unit sequence length.
 In addition to significantly reducing model training and inference time, discrete speech representations can be viewed as a unique form of text representation in NLP.
-By using discrete speech representations, the gap between speech processing tasks and the NLP field can be bridged, allowing various NLP techniques and methods to be used for speech tasks \cite{chang2024exploring}.
+By employing discretized speech representations, the gap between speech processing tasks and the field of NLP can be effectively bridged.
+This will enable large language models (LLMs) to receive both text tokens and speech tokens simultaneously during training, allowing the model to learn not only textual information but also the acoustic and semantic details within speech tokens.
+As a result, the model will be capable of effectively performing complex tasks that span across these two modalities \cite{nguyen2025spirit,huang2025step}.